About the PhD in Human Sexuality

-This PhD has 2 years of coursework, exams, and a dissertation (totaling 4-years of coursework).
-This is a hybrid-format (online/in-person), designed for working professionals.
+This PhD has 2 years of coursework, exams, and a dissertation (totaling 4-years).
+This is a hybrid-format (online/in-person).
 There is a yearly retreat in August, and then subsequent weekend retreats throughout the year in San Francisco, with online coursework in-between.
 This program accepts students for the Fall of each year, and expects students to continue coursework with their cohort throughout the two-years.

 Formation of the National Advisory Committee for the HSX PhD Program at CIIS